-Upon your initial examination, your teeth as well as your gums will be diagnosed by your Dentist in Drummoyne.
-An xray and a periodontal probe to check the bone levels around the teeth.
-Our patients will have your gums checked for
+On your initial examination, your teeth and your gums will be diagnosed by your dentist in Drummoyne.
+An x-ray and a periodontal probe will be done to check the bone levels around the teeth.
+Our patients will have their gums checked for:

-As we eat and function everyday, we harbour billions of bacteria in our mouths.
-Our mouth is a perfect ecosystem complete with the nutrients and undisturbed pockets underneath our gums.
-Overtime, the calcium will harden the plaque and form tartar.
-Unfortunately this cannot be cleaned and you will need to visit your dentist every 6 months to get it removed.
+As we eat and function every day, we harbour billions of bacteria in our mouths.
+Our mouth is a perfect ecosystem complete with nutrients and undisturbed pockets underneath our gums.
+Over time, the calcium will harden the plaque and form tartar.
+Unfortunately, this cannot be cleaned, and you will need to visit your dentist every 6 months to get it removed.

-The bacteria will continually release toxins which cause your gums to recede and allow more space for the bacteria to grow along your tooth roots.
-This vicious cycle continues until your gums can not hold your teeth anymore and your teeth need to be taken out.
+The bacteria will continually release toxins that cause your gums to recede and allow more space for the bacteria to grow along your tooth roots.
+This vicious cycle continues until your gums can not hold your teeth anymore, and your teeth need to be taken out.

 There are some situations where a person would be more likely to develop gum disease and require gum disease treatment.
 Our Drummoyne patients should be aware of the following: